The Syrian Crisis

 year of the crisis, the severity of needs remains overwhelming and demands global support.

-Syria is the biggest humanitarian and refugee crisis of our time.
+Syria is the worst humanitarian and refugee crisis of our time.

 The number of Syrian refugees has been steadily increasing since the Syrian crisis broke out in 2011.
 According to UNHCR and UNICEF reports on Syria, over half of the more than 5 million registered refugees fleeing Syria are women and children under 12 years of age.
 Only 10-20 percent live in camps.
 The majority are urban refugees, living in temporary housing in Lebanon, Jordan, Turkey, Iraq, and Egypt.